 - a.
 All registered high-fenced enclosures containing white-tailed deer shall be enrolled in the Enclosure Management Assistance Program (EMAP) and shall work with an MDWFP-approved wildlife biologist to manage the white-tailed deer herd. - b.
 Data for each deer harvested from inside the enclosure must be collected and recorded on MDWFP-provided data sheets and submitted annually by Mar 15. - c.
-Chronic Wasting Disease (CWD) Monitoring Program: All 1.5 year old or older white-tailed deer that die of natural causes within breeding pens must be tested for CWD.
+Chronic Wasting Disease (CWD) Monitoring Program: - i.
+All 1.5 year old or older white-tailed deer that die of natural causes within breeding pens must be tested for CWD.
 All target white-tailed deer within a high-fenced enclosure or breeding pen must be tested for CWD.
-Target deer are deer exhibiting clinical symptoms.
-Additionally, up to ten (10) adult deer harvested in an enclosure annually must be tested for CWD.
-If no samples are submitted from harvested deer, MDWFP will coordinate the sampling of required deer with the enclosure owner.
+Target deer are deer exhibiting clinical symptoms. - ii.
+Each high-fenced enclosure shall submit viable samples for CWD testing, annually, in a number equal to one (1) deer per each two hundred (200) acres of fenced land, whether the deer's mortality was due to natural causes, as set forth above, or harvested by means of hunting.
+Enclosures with acreages not evenly divisible by 200 will round up to nearest 200 acres (e.g., 315 acres would be 400).
+For the purpose of this rule, to be a "viable sample," the sample must include two (2) retropharyngeal lymph nodes from each deer.